THE HISTORY OF

 Over the past 35 years or so, Direct Lines has become a bit of a cult record having been discovered on the internet and released on various compilation albums mainly featuring obscure 80’s releases.
 I know it has been released in Greece, Spain, America, A small island off the coast of Venezuela, and who knows where else?
-It has somehow managed to achieve a staggering almost 1 million views on a youtube site, which unfortunately synchronised the song with a very obscure Swedish film, and the powers that be decided that it could no longer be shown as it infringed copyright (well in France anyway).
+It has somehow managed to achieve a staggering over 1 million views on a youtube site, which unfortunately synchronised the song with a very obscure Swedish film, and the powers that be decided that it could no longer be shown as it infringed copyright (well in France anyway).

 If, like me you cannot view it, do not despair. if you google ‘The Electronic Circus Direct Lines’ you’ll see all manner of versions to listen to.
 People have even made their own videos to the song.

 So, as a tribute to all of these amazing fans of this obscure cult track that sold about 6 copies back in the day, I have reformed Electronic Circus (without the THE) and featuring some of the original members Tim Vince, Mike Stewart, Paul Rogers and Myself plus my wife Dominique and daughter Marikay guesting on vocals.
 We won’t always perform together (especially as Paul lives in America) but we will perform whenever we can in whatever format we can manage.